Python Script

 Variables

-When run, the Python Script component creates a set of new variables of the same name, type, and default value as those listed in the Environment Variables list.
-Thus, Environment Variables can be used within the script (the syntax ${variable} is not required, you may simply use variable.
+When run, the Python Script component creates a set of new variables of the same name, type, and default value as those defined as Matillion ETL job variables and environment variables.
+Thus, your job and environment variables can be used within the script.

 Database Access (Jython only)